chaosmagpy.chaos.CHAOS¶

 - rcndarray, shape (…), optional

 External (internal) part of the RC-index (defaults to linearly interpolating the hourly values given by the built-in RC-index file).
+Use the external part of the RC-index for

 - Returns: